The ultimate guide to flying to Pangkalan Bun, home of the orangutan.

 ![]() |

-TGN741 | 10:05 | 11:30 | Sunday, Wednesday |
+IL741 | 10:05 | 11:30 | Wednesday, Sunday |

 Want to book flights on this route?
 Please click here to send an enquiry.

 Visitors could use this flight as a “highights of Kalimantan” tour seeing the Equator Monument in Pontianak, the orangutans in Pangkalan Bun and later the floating markets of Banjarmasin and the picture-perfect beaches of Pulau Derawan.
+If your previous/next destination is Kuching (Malaysia), you will need to spend one night at a hotel in Pontianak.

 Both airlines’ flights stop in Ketapang, West Kalimantan.

-Pontianak to Pangkalan Bun (PKN)
+Pontianak (PNK) to Pangkalan Bun (PKN)

-| Airline | Flight Number |
+Airline | Flight Number |

 Departs PNK |